LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

           >                   numerator2, denominator2, quotient2);
     14 / 4 = 3.5 approximately

+.. highlight:: csharp

-So effectively we have shown everything you need to understand to complete this lab.
+We have shown everything you need to understand to complete this lab.
 Your job in the remaining time is to see whether you can use a text editor to create a program, which you can name anything you like.
 We suggest calling it ``do_the_math.cs``.
 To help you